 Calendar (topic/content)

+A/B days indicate which attendance group is allowed to attend in person; others should attend via Zoom those days.
 Days marked $-\mathbf{L}$ mean you should bring your laptop that day, as we will be doing lab work.